This is our team of teachers and staff at Educare Kensington. Scroll through to find out more about our teaching team.

 Please feel free to come say hi, and I really look forward to getting to know you and your child here at Educare Kensington.

 Provisionally Registered Teacher

-Kia ora my name is Heidi, after moving from Queensland Australia to the beautiful land of Aotearoa from an early age I spent my childhood growing up in the small Northern township of Kaeo.
+Kia ora, after moving from Queensland Australia to beautiful Aotearoa from an early age I spent my childhood growing up in the small Northern township of Kaeo.
 I graduated with a Bachelor of Teaching with the Open Polytechnic of New Zealand in 2012 before moving to Perth, where I lived for 4 years with my partner.
 After missing our whānau and deciding that NZ was where we belonged, we moved back in early 2017.